schematics/schematics/README.md

 ```

 This calling `validate()` on a model validates an instance by looping through
-it's fields and calling `field.validate()` on each one.
+its fields and calling `field.validate()` on each one.

-We can still be leaner. schematics also allows validating input without
+We can still be leaner.
+Schematics also allows validating input without
-Instantiating any objects.
+instantiating any objects.

 ### Validating User Input